Go version

 Full repro here.

 The actual code I was testing uses this pattern to vend a getter for a file that is frequently read but infrequently written, with the background goroutine refreshing from the filesystem.
-The ergonomics of the API preclude the usual defer
+The ergonomics of the API preclude the usual defer-based cleanup.

 What did you see happen?